EQUITY AND EARNINGS PER SHARE

 All outstanding options granted under prior option plans will continue to be subject to the terms and conditions set forth in the agreements evidencing such options and the terms of respective option plan.
 Upon exercise, all options will be settled in an amount of cash equal to the excess of the fair market value of a share of common stock on the date of exercise over the strike price per share, unless advance approval is made to settle the option in shares of common stock.

-The Company's outstanding options were summarized as follows:
+The Company's outstanding options are summarized as follows:

 The valuation of the employee options has been determined using the Black-Scholes option valuation model.
 The Black-Scholes option valuation model uses assumptions of expected volatility, expected dividend yield of the Company’s stock, expected term of the awards and the risk-free interest rate.
 The fair value of the options was determined using the following assumptions:

 Stock-based compensation expense is recognized on a straight-line basis from grant date through the vesting date of the options.
-Stock-based compensation expense related to the employee options was $0.6 million (net of the reversals of stock compensation expenses described above) and $2.2 million during the years ended December 31, 2019 and 2018, respectively, and was recorded in general and administrative expense on the Consolidated Statements of Operations.
-The unrecognized stock-based compensation expense related to the unvested options was $3.4 million as of December 31, 2019 and will be expensed over a weighted average of 2.3 years.
+Stock-based compensation expense related to the employee options was $0.8 million, $0.6 million (net of the reversals of stock compensation expenses described above), and $2.2 million during the years ended December 31, 2020 ,2019 and 2018, respectively, and was recorded in general and administrative expense on the Consolidated Statements of Operations.
+The unrecognized stock-based compensation expense related to the unvested options was $1.1 million as of December 31, 2020 and will be expensed over a weighted average of 1.7 years.

 Restricted Stock Units (RSUs)

-Stock-based compensation expense related to the RSUs was $0.7 million and $0.1 million during the years ended December 31, 2019 and 2018, respectively, and was recorded in general and administrative expense on the Consolidated Statements of Operations.
-The unrecognized stock-based compensation expense related to the unvested RSUs was $1.9 million as of December 31, 2019 and is expected to be recognized over a weighted average of 2.2 years.
+The Company grants RSUs to the non-employee directors as part of their annual compensation.
+The RSUs are subject to a one year vesting period.
+During the year ended December 31, 2020, the Company granted 110,206 RSUs to non-employee directors and 50,653 RSUs granted to non-employee directors vested.
+The Company also grants RSUs to employees as part of their annual compensation.
+The RSUs vest in equal annual installments on each of the first three anniversaries of the grant date.
+During the year ended December 31, 2020, the Company did not grant RSUs to employees and 160,792 RSUs granted to employees vested and were released.
+Stock-based compensation expense related to the RSUs was $0.7 million, $0.7 million, and $0.1 million during the years ended December 31, 2020, 2019 and 2018, respectively, and was recorded in general and administrative expense on the Consolidated Statements of Operations.
+The unrecognized stock-based compensation expense related to the unvested RSUs was $0.8 million as of December 31, 2020 and is expected to be recognized over a weighted average of 1.2 years.

 Tax Benefits Preservation Plan